annb-lab/annb-lab.github.io/_pages/research.md

 <h3>Relevance</h3>
 <p>
 Our work in laboratory environment allows us to determine the relevant parameters of evolution, which can help in understanding and forecasting evolution in the real world.
-For example, note the evolution of the Sars-CoV-2 variants of concern from Davies et al, 2020, when compared to evolution of yeast lineages in a flask: </p>
+For example, note the evolution of the Sars-CoV-2 variants of concern from Davies et al, 2020 (left), when compared to evolution of yeast lineages in a flask (right): </p>
 <img src="/assets/images/sars_vs_yeast.png" alt="" style="max-height:300;max-width:400" />